 Omega-3 fatty acids

 There are three types of omega-3 fatty acids: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 Only ALA is considered essential, meaning that we need to provide this to the body through food and can be found in plant foods, such as chia seeds, flaxseeds, hemp seeds, walnuts, and soybeans.
 ALA can be converted to both EPA + DHA but the amount is very limited.
-Taking an algae-based EPA + DHA supplement (see at end of post), in addition to consuming plant sources rich in ALA, would be beneficial for the baby’s brain development.
+Taking an algae-based EPA + DHA supplement, in addition to consuming plant sources rich in ALA, would be beneficial for the baby’s brain development.

 All vegans need iodine – whether pregnant or not.
 Iodine plays a role in maintaining a healthy thyroid gland.
 Iodine is not widely found in many plant foods.
 It can be found in some fortified plant milks but they usually come up short in their amount.
 The best way to obtain iodine is through iodized salt or a supplement.
 Other salt-related condiments like soy sauce, kosher salt, or sea salt are not reliable sources as they do not contain iodine.

 Meeting essential nutrient needs is so important during this time of growth.
 As vegan moms, we want to ensure that our baby is healthy and is provided with the nutrients it needs to grow well.
 Meeting nutrient needs through plant foods can be possible (with the exception of Vitamin B12, of course) and best when daily supplements are coupled with our nourishing food.

 There are many vegan supplements that now offer prenatal vitamins but not all are created equal.
 I have tried several brands but many fall short in the amounts that pregnancy demands or require me to take several different types to meet that daily requirement.

 That is why I have trusted my group of daily supplements of the following: